svenberglund/revlookup/README.md

 # REVDNS.PY

+## Update 2021 - On newer debian distros this program is probably broken, due to system defaulting to python3, to be updated...

 This program is invoked with an IP address as first and only parameter (example):
 ```
 python revdns.py 146.112.62.105